 Action Name: Socially Vulnerable Populations Outreach Lead Agency: Planning and Development Committee Supporting Agencies: Highway Department Hazards of Concern: Dam Failure, Disease Outbreak, Drought, Extreme Temperature, Flood, Harmful Algal Bloom, Hazardous Materials, Landslides, Severe Weather, Severe Winter Weather, Transportation, Utility Failure Description of the Problem: The Town does not have any organizations that conduct outreach and education to socially vulnerable populations and underserved populations relating to dam failure, disease outbreak, drought, extreme temperature, flood, harmful algal blooms, hazardous materials, landslides, severe weather, severe winter weather, transportation accidents, and utility failure, which are the County's identified hazards of concern.
-Description of the Solution: Create outreach materials, or utilize those from Yates County, on hazard risks for socially vulnerable populations.
+Description of the Solution: Create outreach materials, or utilize those from Yates County, on hazard risks and methods of mitigation on each identified hazard of concern, for socially vulnerable populations.
 Methods of distribution may include Town events, the Town newsletters, social media, the Town website, and having the materials on display for the public at Town libraries and offices.
 Consider hiring staff to work directly with socially vulnerable populations.
-Estimated Cost: Staff Time Potential Funding Sources: Town Budget, HMGP Implementation Timeline: Within 3 Years and ongoing once esta ablished capability Goals Met: 2, 3 Benefits: This action will ensure there is an individual working to identify and work with the socially vulnerable populations in the Town.
+Outreach materials will be specified with education and information for each individual hazard of concern.
+Estimated Cost: Low Potential Funding Sources: Town Budget, HMGP Implementation Timeline: Within 3 Years and ongoing once established capability Goals Met: 2, 3 Benefits: This action will ensure there is an individual working to identify and work with the socially vulnerable populations in the Town.
 Furthermore, this action will create opportunities to educate and inform populations on hazard risks.
 Impact on Socially Vulnerable Populations: Socially vulnerable populations in the Town will become educated on hazards risks.
 The Town will identify an individual to identify and work with these populations to ensure the most up to date information is being shared.
 Impact on Future Development: N/A Impact on Critical Facilities/Lifelines: Educating populations on hazard risk and how to mitigate the risks can decrease the demand on utilities and emergency services including health and medical, law enforcement, and search and rescue.
 Impact on Capabilities: This action would build upon the Town's already existing public education and outreach program.
 Climate Change Considerations: Climate change is likely to increase the intensity and frequency of many climate related disaster events.
 This action will inform residents and business owners of how to reduce risk from hazards and how climate change may exacerbate those risks.
-Mitigation Category Education and Awareness Programs CRS Category Public Information High Priority Priority Alternatives Action Evaluation
+Mitigation Category Education and Awareness Programs CRS Category Public Information Priority High

-Rely on state or federal resources Resources may be generalized and not specific to the risks in the Town Use only a few methods for distribution Using only a few methods of distribution may hinder socially vulnerable populations from receiving the guidance
+Alternatives Action Evaluation No Action - Rely on state or federal resources Resources may be generalized and not specific to the risks in the Town Use only a few methods for distribution Using only a few methods of distribution may hinder socially vulnerable populations from receiving the guidance